-MEDP 1073 Pharmacology

-Prerequisites: MEDP 1033 Medical Terminology and MEDP 1043 Anatomy and Physiology.
+S 3 credits 3 class hours MEDP 1073 Pharmacology Prerequisites: MEDP 1033 Medical Terminology and MEDP 1043 Anatomy and Physiology.
 Drawing upon core concepts of anatomy, physiology, and pathology, this course provides an introduction to major drug classifications, usage, delivery, administration, interactions, and contraindications.
 An introduction to dosage conversions and equivalents is included, along with commonly used pharmacetical abbreviations.

-MEDP 1083 Medical Procedures

-Available only to high school students enrolled in the Technical Center, this course allows students to develop specific skills needed in the health professions.
+S MEDP 1083 Medical Procedures 3 credits 3 class hours Available only to high school students enrolled in the Technical Center, this course allows students to develop specific skills needed in the health professions.
 Emphasis is given to the development of competencies related to the following areas: safety, infection control, vital signs, CPR and first aid, medical math, abbreviations, and charting.